-- In recent years, Bruce Banner has tried once shaving his head, and another time growing a beard to disguise himself from the authorities pursuing him.
+- The Incredible Hulk: Bruce Banner has tried once shaving his head, and another time growing a beard, to disguise himself from the authorities pursuing him.
 Consequently, we got to see a bald Hulk and a fuzzy-faced Hulk.

 - Shows up briefly in the Spirou and Fantasio album "Machine qui rêve".
 The comic opens with a bearded man pursued by the authorities, who shaves his beard off in a bar's bathroom because his image is being broadcast on the news channels.
 It turns out to be a movie the main characters are watching.

-- In the 2002 film of The Count of Monte Cristo, the Count does this, trimming his scraggly Beard of Sorrow into a refined nobleman's beard to pose as the Count.
+- In The Count of Monte Cristo (2002), the Count does this, trimming his scraggly Beard of Sorrow into a refined nobleman's beard to pose as the Count.
 It even fools his love interest for a bit.

 - Following: When "Bill" fears that a witness would be able to connect him to a robbery, he then gets a haircut and shaves his beard.